Information disclosure based on the TCFD recommendations

 1.5°C scenario:

-For mainly transition risks and opportunities, we use the NZE2050 scenarios created by the International Energy Agency (IEA), assuming a world where the temperature increases by 1.5°C. This scenario predicts increase in costs due to carbon tax, energy saving related regulations, the introduction of renewable energy, etc., as well as increase in business opportunities due to growing demand for energy technologies to realize decarbonization and energy-saving products and services.
+For mainly transition risks and opportunities, we use the NZE2050 scenarios created by the International Energy Agency (IEA), assuming a world where the temperature increases by 1.5°C. This scenario predicts increase in costs due to carbon tax, energy-saving related regulations, the introduction of renewable energy, etc., as well as increase in business opportunities due to the growing demand for energy technologies to realize decarbonization and energy-saving products and services.

 4°C scenario